Indigenous Resources

 Special Collections

 In addition to the contemporary works featured in our booklists above, we are fortunate to house collections of Indigenous works both fiction and nonfiction that were chosen by local Indigenous elders and leaders.
-Take time to explore personal and historical stories donated by local Indigenous author and Elder, Alf Dumont.
+Take time to explore personal and historical stories donated by local Indigenous author and elder, Alf Dumont.